pepkit/pepspec/docs/specification.md

 This example will take any sample with `organism` attribute set to the string "human" and add attributes of `genome` (with value "hg38") and `macs_genome_size` (with value "hs").
 This example shows only 1 implication, but you can include as many as you like.

 Implied attributes can be useful for pipeline arguments.
 For instance, it may that one sample attribute implies several more.
 Rather than encoding these each as separate columns in the annotation sheet for a particular pipeline, you may simply indicate in the `project_config.yaml` that samples of a certain type should automatically inherit additional attributes.
-For more details, see [how to remove project-level attributes from sample table](howto_genome_id.md).
+For more details, see [how to remove project-level attributes from a sample table](howto_genome_id.md).

 #### *sample_modifiers.derive*

-The `derive` sample modifier provides converts existing sample attribute values into new values derived from other existing sample attribute values.
+The `derive` sample modifier converts existing sample attribute values into new values derived from other existing sample attribute values.
 It contains two sections; in `attributes` is a list of existing attributes that should be derived; in `sources` is a mapping of key-value pairs that defines the templates used to derive the new attribute values.

 Example: